Michigan county official defends slur, says he’s not racist

 “If I could get a few people that, when they see a Black Lives Matter sign up, to think the N-word, I have accomplished what I’m after,” he added.

+Democratic Michigan Gov. Gretchen Whitmer and Eckerle’s fellow road commission members were among those demanding he step down.

+“His comments are atrocious,” Whitmer spokeswoman Tiffany Brown said Friday.
+“The governor has been very clear—there’s no place for hate and racism in Michigan.”

-Eckerle, 75, has drawn criticism and calls to resign from his commission post since the Leelanau Enterprise reported his original comments, which weren’t officially recorded because the meeting had not started.
+Eckerle’s original comments were first reported by the Leelanau Enterprise, which said they were not officially recorded because the Tuesday meeting had not started.

 According to the newspaper, a colleague asked Eckerle why he wasn’t wearing a mask.
-Eckerle replied, “Well this whole thing is because of them (racial slur) down in Detroit.”
+Eckerle replied, “Well this whole thing is because of them (racist slur) down in Detroit.”

 Road Commission Chair Bob Joyce told Eckerle that he couldn’t say that, the newspaper reported, to which Eckerle responded: “I can say anything I want.
 Black Lives Matter has everything to do with taking the country away from us.”